Electoral roll: New Zealand

+Russia

+Electoral roll is formed from the population register and distributed to individual polling stations ten days before the voting.
+Corrections and additions to the roll are permitted both before and during the vote, via an in-person request at the polling station with a valid identity document (such as a passport with a record of registration within the precinct).
+Although most voters find themselves in the roll, a polling station typically has to process a few such requests.

+The total number of voters in the roll at the end of the voting is included into the official results of each polling station and is publicly available.

 United Kingdom

 Within the jurisdiction of the United Kingdom, the right to register for voting extends to all British, Irish, and Commonwealth citizens.
 British citizens living overseas may register for up to 15 years after they were last registered at an address in the UK.
 Before Brexit, EU citizens (who are not Commonwealth citizens or Irish citizens) could vote in European and local elections in the UK, elections to the Scottish Parliament and Welsh and Northern Ireland Assemblies (if they live in those areas) and some referendums (based on the rules for the particular referendum); they were not able to vote in British Parliamentary general elections.
 The minimum age for voting in Scotland, and Wales (for the devolved administration and local government elections only) is 16.
 In England and Northern Ireland, the minimum voting age is 18.
 It is possible for someone to register to vote before this birthday, as long as they will reach the voting age before the next revision of the register.

 The register is compiled for each polling district, and held by the electoral registration office.
 In the United Kingdom, this office is located at the local council (district, borough, or unitary level).
 In Scotland, the offices are sometimes located with councils, but may also be separate.
 Northern Ireland has a central Electoral Office run by the government.

-At present, the register is compiled by sending an annual canvas form to every house (a process introduced by Representation of the People Act 1918).
+As of 2019, the register is compiled by sending an annual canvas form to every house (a process introduced by Representation of the People Act 1918).
 A fine of up to £1,000 (level 3 on the standard scale) can be imposed for giving false information.
 Up to 2001, the revised register was published on 15 February each year, based on a qualifying date of 10 October, and a draft register published on 28 November the previous year.
 From 2001 as a result of the Political Parties, Elections and Referendums Act 2000, the annual 'revised' register is published on 1 December, although it is possible to update the register with new names each month between January and September.